 Herefordshire Council is advising bird keepers to follow the latest government advice, in light of the recent outbreak of avian flu.

-An Avian Influenza Prevention Zone (AIPZ) has been put in place across the whole of England following a number of confirmed cases among wild and commercial birds.
+An Avian Influenza Prevention Zone (AIPZ) was originally put in place across the whole of England following a number of confirmed cases among wild and commercial birds.
 The AIPZ was announced on Wednesday 11 November and means it is now a legal requirement for all bird keepers to follow strict biosecurity measures.

 Keepers with more than 500 birds must restrict access for non-essential people on their sites.
 Workers must also change clothing and footwear before entering bird enclosures and site vehicles must be cleaned and disinfected regularly.